Troubleshooting

 In rare cases, Goose may enter a "doom spiral" or become unresponsive during a long session.
 This is often resolved by ending the current session, and starting a new session.

-2. Start a new session:
+to cancel - Start a new session:

 goose session